kfrodgers/se-docker/README.md

 This first start of SE will create the folder /usr/emc and populate it with the usual configuration, log, and database files.

 ## Step 5: Create Aliases
-Edit the aliases file to set the dessired location of the private key file (keypair.pem).
+Edit the aliases file to set the desired location of the private key file (keypair.pem).
 Source the aliases file and verify connectivity.
 Note ssh access to the container is only possible via 127.0.0.1, this can be changed by modifying the emc_se script.

 ```bash
 . ./se-docker/aliases